mikekavouras/TumblrMachine/README.md

  * apiKey: The API key (https://www.tumblr.com/oauth/apps)
  * fetch (optional): Whether or not you want to fetch posts immediately
- * onReady (optional): Success callback after posts have been fetched *
+ * onReady (optional): Success callback after posts have been fetched */
- * Discussion:
- * You may set the fetch parameter to true without implementing the onReady callback.
- * But the onReady callback will only be executed if fetch is set to true */

 var machine = new TumblrMachine(name, apiKey, fetch, onReady);

 ```

+** Discussion: **
+You may set the fetch parameter to true without implementing the onReady callback.
+But the onReady callback will only be executed if fetch is set to true.

 ### Fetching Posts